 \section{Dataset}

 The algorithm was trained, validated and tested on a subset of the Structural Analysis of Large Amounts of Music Information (SALAMI) dataset \cite{salami}.
-SALAMI dataset contains 1048 double annotated pieces from which we could obtain 1006 pieces.
-For the training of the model we used the text file of labels from annotator 1 and for the songs that were not annotated by annotator 1, we use the same text file but from annotator 2.
+SALAMI dataset contains 1048 double annotated pieces from which we could obtain 1006 pieces since the datasest does not provide the audio files due to copyright restrictions.
+For the training of the model, we used the text files of labels from annotator 1 and for the songs that were not annotated by annotator 1, we use the same text file but from annotator 2.

-There is important to highlight that, as described in \cite{cohen2017music}, previous works such as \cite{ullrich2014boundary}, \cite{grill2015music} and \cite{grill2015music2} use a private non-accessible dataset of 733 songs from which 633 pieces were using for training and 100 for validation.
-Therefore, we re-implemented the work presented in \cite{grill2015music} but we ran it in our dataset composed by only SALAMI pieces and annotations.
+It is important to highlight that, as described in \cite{cohen2017music}, previous works such as \cite{ullrich2014boundary}, \cite{grill2015music} and \cite{grill2015music2} use a private non-accessible dataset of 733 songs from which 633 pieces were used for training and 100 for validation.
+Therefore, we re-implemented the work presented in \cite{grill2015music} but we trained it in our dataset composed by only public SALAMI pieces and annotations.
 We split our 1006 SALAMI audio tracks into 65\%, 15\% and 20\%, resulting in 650, 150 and 206 pieces for training, validation and testing respectively.